ufuk-cakir/galaxy-morphology/README.md

 # Machine Learning Models For Galaxy Morphology

 This is the GitHub repository for my bachelor thesis in physics at the Heidelberg University.
+Interactive visualizations and animations can be found on my personal [Webpage](https://www.cakir-ufuk.de/bachelor-thesis)

 # Introduction
 State-of-the-art hydrodynamical simulations can reproduce the diversity of different galaxy morphological types, but fail to exactly recreate real, observed galaxies.